Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Introduction

 \subsection{Motivation \& Objectives}

+In general, the pioneering self-supervised fine-grained visual categorization methods either directly apply the image-level contrastive learning objective \cite{cole2022does} or incorporate the region-level activation patterns when doing inference on the acquired contrastive representation \cite{shu2023learning}.
+Unfortunately, the aforementioned learning objective inconsistency is not essentially addressed.
 In this paper, we are motivated to push the frontier of \textit{self-supervised fine-grained visual representation learning} by addressing the learning objective inconsistency between SSL and FGVC.
-The objectives are two-fold.
+In contrast to existing methods \cite{cole2022does,shu2023learning}, our learning objective is devised in an innovative way such that, the class-agnostic representation can not only focus on the discriminative regions when learning, but also explore the relation between the region patterns and the image-level context.
+The specific objectives are two-fold.